The Aizu-Tajima Gion Festival, famous for Japan's largest bridal procession [Minamiaizu Town, Fukushima Prefecture]

 Currently, Minamiaizu Town was formed in 2006 by the merger of four towns and villages: Tajima Town, Tateiwa Village, Inan Village, and Nangou Village, and the town hall is located in Tajima

-The place name Tajima is said to have originated in a mythical story in which a god appeared from a small island in the rice fields of this area and changed the name of the town, which had previously been called Hinomachi, to "Tajima."
-The people called this god "Tadeuga Daimyojin" enshrined him as the main deity of Tajima's guardian deity, "Tadeuga Shrine."
+The name Tajima is said to originate from a mythical tale in which a god emerged from a small island in the rice fields of the area and changed the name of the town, which had previously been called Hinomachi, to "Tajima."
+The people called this god"Tadeuga Daimyojin"the Tajima guardian shrine,"Tadeuga Shrine."enshrined him as the principal deity of

 The Aizu-Tajima Gion Festival began in the early Kamakura period